Ruminant Nutrition for Graziers

-"Our work has shown," he writes, "how simple strategies that use knowledge of behavior can markedly improve the efficiency and profitability of agriculture, the quality of life for managers and their animals, and the integrity of the environment."
-(Provenza, 2003) For instance, grazing livestock, unlike closely confined livestock, have the opportunity to graze selectively, and therefore tend to select a diet higher in leaf content than what the overall pasture has to offer.
-(Minson, 1990) For more information on grazing animal behavior see www.behave.net and www.livestockforlandscapes.com.
+“Our work has shown,” he writes, “how simple strategies that use knowledge of behavior can markedly improve the efficiency and profitability of agriculture, the quality of life for managers and their animals, and the integrity of the environment” (Provenza, 2003).
+For instance, grazing livestock, unlike closely confined livestock, have the opportunity to graze selectively, and therefore tend to select a diet higher in leaf content than what the overall pasture has to offer.
+(Minson, 1990) For more information on grazing animal behavior see Livestock for Landscapes.

 Bite size and bite rate also have an influence on intake.
 The more dense a pasture sward, the more forage the animal can take in with each bite.
 Research has shown that a dense, vegetative pasture yielding at least 2,000 pounds of dry matter per acre is adequate for maximizing bite size, and therefore intake.
 However, when pasture yield drops below 2,000 pounds of dry matter per acre, intake decreases.
 (Minson, 1990) This exemplifies the fact that the relationship between grazing management, animal behavior, and nutrient uptake is not a simple relation.
 It is complex and constantly changing, following the changes of the seasons, forage quality, and forage quantity.